czezula/MMCC/README.md

     * **Output**: *./output*

 ## Resources
-Source team information was obtained from [2017 Pomeroy College Basketball Ratings](http://kenpom.com/) and saved as All_Schools.csv.
+Source team information was obtained from [Pomeroy College Basketball Ratings](http://kenpom.com/) and saved as All_Schools.csv.
 Tournament seeding information was added, and the code converts the data to JSON before saving it to *./resources/All_Schools.json*.